Ropticus/Suilder/README.md

 ```

 ## The builder
 In Suilder the queries are built by combining smaller query fragments.
-A query fragment is an object that implements the interface `IQueryFragment` and can be compiled to SQL.
+A query fragment is an object that implements the `IQueryFragment` interface and can be compiled to SQL.
 To create any `IQueryFragment` we use the methods of the `ISqlBuilder` interface.

-For any method of the builder or an `IQueryFragment`, that accept an `object` as argument, anything that not implements the `IQueryFragment` interface, is interpreted as a **literal value** and added as a parameter.
+Any type that does not implement the `IQueryFragment` interface, is interpreted as a **literal value** and added to the parameters of the query.

-For example, if you pass a **string**, is added as a **string literal** parameter and not a column name.
+For example, a **string** will be added as a parameter of the query, and not as a column name in the SQL.
 To reference a table or column name you must use an **alias object**.

 ### Alias objects
-**Alias objects** implements the interface `IAlias`, and is both the table and his alias.
+**Alias objects** implements the `IAlias` interface, and is both the table and his alias.
 With an alias you can create an `IColumn` instance that contains the column name:
 ```csharp
 // Create an alias
 IAlias person = sql.Alias("person");